MS Access User Permissions- How to Manage User Permissions in Access Database?

 manage permission to access database 3

 • It’s time to set permissions for the table objects of the order entry group.
-Similarly from the drop-down list of an object type, you have to choose table.
-After that from the appearing list of the object name, select entire table names.
+Similarly, from the drop-down list of an object type, you have to choose table.
+After that, from the appearing list of object name, select the entire table names.

-• From the Permissions section, select the insert and Update Data option.
+• From the Permissions section, select the Insert and Update Data option.
 By default, the option Read Design and Read Data will appear checked to you.
-You have to uncheck Administer, Modify Design and Delete Data.
+You have to uncheck Administer, Modify Design, and Delete Data.

 manage permission to access database 4